Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_DescriptionT.md

 ### <strong>🔧 Clearer Weather</strong>

-- Reduces chance for mist and snowstorms in Meadows, Plains, Ocean and Mountains respectively.
+- Reduces chance for mist, rain and snowstorms in Meadows, Plains, and Mountains respectively.
+- For the Ocean biome, only the mist chance is reduced.
 - Toggling mid-game requires **client** relog.
 - **Conflicts:**  Weather or seasons mods (Seasons by shundal or Seasonality by RustyMods).
   - Automatically disabled if the above are detected.